Tensor diagrams and cluster combinatorics at punctures: From compatible collections to dosps

 We now justify our use of the word mutation. \begin{lemma} Let $\mathcal{C}$ and $\mathcal{C}'$ be mutation-adjacent $P$-clusters in the good part of the exchange graph and consider a puncture $p \in \mathbb{M}_\circ$.
 Then the corresponding dosps $(\Pi_p(\mathcal{C}),\varepsilon(\mathcal{C}))$ and $(\Pi_p(\mathcal{C}'),\varepsilon(\mathcal{C}'))$ either coincide or are related by a dosp mutation. \end{lemma}

 \begin{proof} The argument is local in the puncture~$p$ so we abbreviate $\mathcal{C} = \pi_p(\mathcal{C})$, $\Pi = \Pi_p$, $\lambda = \pi_p(\lambda)$ etc.

-A given pair of coordinates $a,b$ either satisfies a global inequality on $\mathcal{C}$ (with strictness attained at least twice), or are part of a ground set of a root-conjugacy class (in which case a strict inequality in both directions is attained exactly once).
+Using Corollary~\ref{cor:brokentwice}, a given pair of coordinates $a,b$ either satisfies a global inequality on $\mathcal{C}$ with strictness attained at least twice, or these coordinates are part of a ground set of a root-conjugacy class (in which case there is a strict inequality between these coordinates in both directions, attained exactly once).
 Using the data of the direction of these inequalities, and how many times they are attained, we clearly can recover the dosp.

 Fixing $a$ and $b$, let us analyze how the direction of inequality can change when we perform a $P$-cluster mutation removing $\lambda$ and inserting some $\lambda'$.
 We use primes to denote the result of mutation, e.g. denoting the new $P$-cluster by $\mathcal{C}'$.